Jump to a section

 TWU faculty, staff, and students may face significant health risks from occupational exposure to blood and other potentially infectious materials (OPIM).
 Blood and OPIM may contain bloodborne pathogens, including the Hepatitis B virus, causing serious liver disease, or the human immunodeficiency virus, which causes Acquired Immunodeficiency Syndrome (AIDS).

-Faculty, staff, and students who are exposed to blood or OPIM as a necessary part of their employment or education are covered by URP 04.430 and the TWU Bloodborne Pathogens Exposure Control Plan, which describes required procedures to reduce exposure.
+Faculty, staff, and students who are exposed to blood or OPIM as a necessary part of their employment or education are covered by URP 04.430 and the TWU Bloodborne Pathogens Exposure Control Plan (BBP ECP), which describes required procedures to reduce exposure.
 Specifically, the Exposure Control Plan covers the following:

 - Exposure determination (listing specific employees and students who are exposed to bloodborne pathogens)